Perspective | No. 24 SMU deals Navy another capital-L Loss after Mids blow two-score lead

 It’s the latest of a series of setbacks that includes Air Force coming into Annapolis on 9/11 and romping to a 23-3 victory, a capital L so upsetting that normally mild-mannered athletic director Chet Gladchuk fired longtime offense coordinator Ivin Jasper in the locker room afterward.
 A day later, after a long talk with Coach Ken Niumatalolo, he relented and Jasper returned as the team’s quarterbacks coach.

 That weekend proved to be a bottoming out for the Mids.
-After a bye week — and several emotional team meetings in which Niumatalolo reminded them repeatedly that adversity was part of football; part of being a Midshipman and part of life — they played markedly better in a close loss at Houston and then rallied from 13 points down in the fourth quarter a week ago against Central Florida for an uplifting capital-W win, 34-30.
+After a bye week — and several emotional team meetings in which Niumatalolo reminded them repeatedly that adversity was part of football, part of being a Midshipman and part of life — they played markedly better in a close loss at Houston and then rallied from 13 points down in the fourth quarter a week ago against Central Florida for an uplifting capital-W win, 34-30.

 All of which brought SMU to Annapolis on an almost perfect October afternoon.
 On paper, this was a mismatch.
 Mustangs quarterback Tanner Mordecai — an Oklahoma transfer — came in leading the nation with 24 touchdown passes.
-Navy’s quarterbacks had combined for 24 fewer TD passes than Mordecai.
+Navy’s quarterbacks had combined for 24 fewer touchdown passes than Mordecai.
 SMU was averaging 43 points; Navy, now 1-4, had scored a total of 64 points in four games.

-And yet, midway through the second quarter with most of the 28,563 in the stadium screaming, the Mids led, 21-7.
-In fact, they had scored 21 straight points after Mordecai had lofted a 66-yard touchdown pass to Reggie Roberson Jr. on a fourth-and-one play on the game’s first possession.
+And yet midway through the second quarter with most of the 28,563 in the stadium screaming, the Mids led 21-7.
+In fact, they scored 21 straight points after Mordecai lofted a 66-yard touchdown pass to Reggie Roberson Jr. on a fourth-and-one play on the game’s first possession.

 The Mids answered, taking advantage of a short SMU punt to drive 50 yards for the tying score.
 Then quarterback Tai Lavatai drove the Mids 71 yards for another score, keyed by a 37-yard strike on a flea-flicker to sophomore Kai Puailoa-Rojas for Navy’s first touchdown pass of the season to make it 14-7.